The Dresden Dolls: 2010s reunions

 In 2010, a reunion tour to selected venues in the United States occurred.
 It started on Halloween in New York City and ended in San Francisco on New Year's Eve.

 On December 9, 2011, The Dresden Dolls played a show in Mexico City.
 They had a tour of New Zealand and Australia in January 2012, supported by The Jane Austen Argument in Australia, and Hera, House of Mountain and Princess Chelsea in New Zealand.

 On April 15, 2015, they had a show in New York to celebrate Record Store Day and promote the release of The Virginia Monologues.

 In 2018, they played three nights at the Paradise Rock Club, as part of the Club's 40th anniversary celebration.

-On October 27 (The Dome, Tuffnel Park), 30 & 31 (The Troxy), 2018, they played three shows in London (their first shows in Europe in 12 years).
+On October 27 (The Dome, Tufnell Park), 30 & 31 (The Troxy), 2018, they played three shows in London (their first shows in Europe in 12 years).

 2020s reunion

 On her There Will Be No Intermission tour in 2019, Amanda Palmer announced that The Dresden Dolls would be recording and releasing a new album in 2020.
-This was later scrapped, however, due to the COVID-19 pandemic.
+This was later put on hold, however, due to the COVID-19 pandemic.

 Viglione played drums on four tracks of a charity album released by Palmer in February 2020.

-In a newsletter, they announced 3 shows in Woodstock, and that they "are working, slowly, on a new album and a new world tour".
+In a newsletter, they announced 3 shows in Woodstock, and that they "are working, slowly, on a new album and a new world tour."
+Palmer and Vigilone have been working on new songs in a rehearsal space near Palmer's Woodstock home.

+In Fall 2022, The Dresden Dolls reunited for three shows in Woodstock, NY & A New Years Eve show.
+They started writing songs for their new album and working the new songs into live sets.

+In 2023, they toured in the US.
+In September 2023, they also performed at Riot Fest in Chicago, IL.